OlgaRabodzei/conditional_fields/README.txt

 Check the issue queue of this module for more information: http://drupal.org/project/issues/conditional_fields

+These are the top priority future features:
+- Extend compatibility with non-core CCK modules
+- Negate conditions (so that a field can be triggered when some allowed values are *not* selected)
-Bug: multiple controlling fields on the same field don’t work
+- Allow multiple controlling fields on the same field
-Bug: some required fields are not correctly handled (e.g.: date)
-Testing: test different types of CCK fields for compatibility
-Feature: allow more kinds of controlling fields (e.g.: taxonomy)
+- Views integration
-Feature: allow nested conditional fields
+- Allow nested conditional fields
-Feature: views integration
-Feature: add confirmation step to the reset option in conditional fields administration page
-Feature: tune performance (using more static variables, adding cache)